 Dental implants can be a treatment for almost all adults, even those with existing medical conditions or mouth problems.
 Before having a dental implant placed, patients typically meet with his or her dentist to discuss replacing a tooth or teeth in this manner.
 A patient’s restorative dentist will work hand in hand with each patient and oral surgeon to provide guidance regarding the best possible treatment.

-A patient first will undergo a comprehensive consultation which will involve a review of his or her medial history, a thorough examination, and review of dental x-rays.
+A patient first will undergo a comprehensive consultation which will involve a review of his or her medical history, a thorough examination, and review of dental x-rays.
 Our experienced surgeons work in collaboration with the dentist to ensure the dental implant process is seamless.
 During the dental implant placement Drs.
-Haas, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel, Omlie and Ziegler perform the surgery, while the dentist fits and creates the permanent prosthesis, (the crown).
+Haas, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel, Omlie and Ziegler perform the surgery, while the dentist fits and creates the permanent prosthesis, (the crown).
 The majority of implant surgeries are performed in the operating suites at Oral & Maxillofacial Surgical Consultants with local anesthesia, nitrous oxide, or IV sedation depending on the patient’s medical history and treatment needs.

 The implant placement process:

 The implant will be place by a trained oral and maxillofacial surgeon.
 This will be placed into the bone of either the upper or lower jaw.
 Typically, an implant takes 3-6 month to integrate (fuse to the bone) before the final prosthesis or crown is placed on the implant.
 If the implant is for a tooth in the back of a patient’s mouth or not fully visualized when smiling, the implant will heal in the jaw without a crown in place.
-If the implant is placed in the front of the mouth or in a highly visible area, typically a temporary tooth will be inserted to be worn over the implant site until it has fully healing.
+If the implant is placed in the front of the mouth or in a highly visible area, typically a temporary tooth will be inserted to be worn over the implant site until it has fully healed.
 Once fully healed, the restorative dentist makes impressions of the implant and of the upper and lower jaws.
 From these impressions, a model is made, which then is used to create the crown that is affixed to the implant.
 After the implant is completely installed, patients typically have post-operative examinations to ensure proper healing, function, and esthetics.